 Could Diet Drinks Make You Fat?

-People who said they drank two or more diet drinks a day experienced waist size increases that were six times greater than those of people who didn’t drink diet soda, according to researchers from the University of Texas Health Science Center at San Antonio.
+People who drink two or more diet drinks a day experienced waist size increases.
+Which is six times greater than those of people who didn’t drink diet soda.
+According to researchers from the University of Texas Health Science Center at San Antonio.

 A second study that found the sweetener aspartame raised blood sugar levels in diabetes-prone mice.